bssrdf/DeepLearningBookCode-Volume1/README.md

   their images are in the public domain.
 All images selected from Pixabay are labeled as released under the Creative Commons CC0 license, and explicitly state, "Free for commercial use.
 No attribution required."

-  All of these figures are released under the MIT license, like the code.
-This means you're free to use them any way you like, as long as you keep the copyright associated with them somehow.

-  You're not required to attribute me or the book if you use these images, but I'd appreciate it if you would.

   The figures for Volumes 1 and 2 are each in their own GitHub repo: